UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 Tutorial for the Html Render Assignment
 #######################################

-If you are finding that you don't really know where to start with the html render assignemnt, this tutorial will walk you through the process.
+If you are finding that you don't really know where to start with the html render assignment, this tutorial will walk you through the process.

 However, you generally learn more if you figure things out for yourself.
 So I highly suggest that you give each step a try on your own first, before reading that step in this tutorial.
 Then, if you are really stuck -- follow the process here.